AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 ![Stacked Cyl Gelling Closeup](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/2019%20Spring/images/stackedcyl1%20floc%20buildup1.jpg)
 Figure 13: Gelling in the experiment with the stacked cylinder 3D printed insert in the old tube settler at a 2 mm/s upflow velocity.

-**[Again same thing.
-If you say that it's linear a line of best fit would definitely help in visualizing whether or not the data is actually linear. addressed ML]**

 In the experiment with the stacked cylinder (41°) insert, the floc blanket (which also formed and stabilized within the first ten hours) did not decay as quickly as that in the baseline experiment, which was indicated by a less steep increase in effluent turbidity (see Figure 12) compared to the baseline experiment.
 This was likely due to the bottom geometry, whose sloped sides allowed flocs to slide down and be resuspended by the inflow of water.
 However, gelling was still observed, as can be seen in Figure 13.
 The team concluded that the gelling was likely due to the angle of the slope of the insert, which is 41°, and kinetic or rolling friction (the force that resists an object's motion when the object rolls on a surface) because although an increase in the slope angle reduces the rolling friction, an increase in weight increases the rolling friction.

 Within the first ten hours of the experiment, the rolling friction did not affect the individual flocs as much because of the flocs' weight, a relatively small weight.
 This lack of rolling friction allowed the flocs to slide down the slope, thus preventing flocs from stacking on top of each other and creating buildup.
 However, as the flocs began to stack on top of each other, due to the angle of the slope, their combined weight increased, which caused the rolling friction to increase.
-Due to this increased rolling friction,  **[Due to this increased rolling friction, -Addressed LB]** the flocs moved **[moved - Addressed LB]** at a slower speed and less freely at the bottom of the stacked cylinder insert, and **[and -Addressed LB]** flocs began to stack on top of each other, which was also seen in the baseline experiment.
+Due to this increased rolling friction, at a slower speed and less freely at the bottom of the stacked cylinder insert, and flocs began to stack on top of each other, which was also seen in the baseline experiment.

 The gelling in both experiments create a positive feedback loop in which floc buildup was amplified.
 For example, gelling created a dense layer of flocs within a horizontal cross section of the tube settler, which decreased the empty area in the cross section.
 Below is the equation that relates flow rate to cross sectional area and velocity.